Illinois

 The Murphysboro Mud Monster remains one of Illinois’s most famous cryptid cases.
 Local newspapers spread the story statewide.
 The mix of physical evidence, police involvement, and terrified witnesses gave the legend lasting weight in Illinois folklore.

-Coal Hollow Road Monster
+Cole Hollow Road Monster (East Peoria)